browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 	clmsync(stdacc,0,c,CL_MEM_HOST|CL_EVENT_NOWAIT);

-The last thing we need to do is block on the host until all of the asynchronous operations on the device are compelted.
+The last thing we need to do is block on the host until all of the asynchronous operations on the device are completed.
 This is done with the `clwait()` call,

 	clwait(stdacc,0,CL_ALL_EVENT);